Patent Office and Officers (continued)

 (j.5) respecting the time within which requests for examination must be made and prescribed fees must be paid under subsection 35(1);

 (j.6) respecting the deposit of biological material for the purposes of section 38.1;

 (j.7) respecting the manner in which amendments may be made to specifications or drawings furnished as part of an application for a patent;

-(j.8) authorizing the Commissioner to extend, subject to any prescribed terms and conditions, the time fixed by or under this Act for doing anything where the Commissioner is satisfied that the circumstances justify the extension;
+(j.8) authorizing the Commissioner to extend, subject to any prescribed terms and conditions, the time fixed by or under this Act in respect of any business before the Patent Office for doing anything where the Commissioner is satisfied that the circumstances justify the extension;

 (k) prescribing any other matter that by any provision of this Act is to be prescribed; and

 (l) generally, for carrying into effect the objects and purposes of this Act or for ensuring the due administration thereof by the Commissioner and other officers and employees of the Patent Office.

 (2) Any rule or regulation made by the Governor in Council has the same force and effect as if it had been enacted herein.